DKTK – German Cancer Consortium

 Platforms and priority programs pool resources

 In many cases, the DKTK’s innovative research work relies on investment in new research infrastructure and platforms.
 These include equipment for the production of clinical-grade antibodies and peptides, high-throughput technology for genome and protein analysis and large bioinformatics data centers.
-The Clinical Communication Platform was established to act as a data bridge between basic research and clinical practice within the DKTK.
+The Clinical Communication Platform (CCP) was established to act as a data bridge between basic research and clinical practice within the DKTK.
 It is designed to be an information hub for cancer research and enables DKTK researchers to access biological samples and patient data from any DKTK location while complying with strict data protection standards.
 Training basic researchers and physicians in clinically oriented cancer research is another important task of the DKTK.
 Its School of Oncology is the first German institution offering researchers the opportunity to specialize in translational oncology.

-At the start of the second research period (2016 – 2020) five research programs were defined in which DKTK researchers work in multicenter, multidisciplinary teams to tackle the major challenges of medical oncology today (including early detection, immunotherapy, resistance mechanisms, molecular profiles and data management).
+Since 2016 five research programs were defined in which DKTK researchers work in multicenter, multidisciplinary teams to tackle the major challenges of medical oncology today (including early detection, immunotherapy, resistance mechanisms, molecular profiles and data management).

 The network resulting from this combination of structural and project funding is unique in Europe, with some of Germany’s top cancer research and cancer treatment centers working to bring about lasting improvements to diagnosis and treatment options for patients.